Collaborative Memory Boards for Funerals and Anniversaries

 • Acknowledging the value of different remembrance approaches

-The Centre for Cultural Diversity in Ageing emphasizes that inclusive memory projects honor the multifaceted identities that shape human lives and relationships.
+The cultural diversity resources emphasises that inclusive memory projects honor the multifaceted identities that shape human lives and relationships.

 Next Steps: Planning Your Collaborative Memory Project